Linerath/2048-WinForms/README.txt

 # 2048-WinForms

-Just clone of the game "2048", created on the C# Windows Forms.
+Just clone of the game "2048", created in C# Windows Forms.

 /Linerath, 2017